d0iasm/book.rvemu/src/hardware-components/03-csrs.md

 ### Supervisor Address Translation and Protection Register (satp)

+The supervisor address translation and protection register, `satp` for S-mode, controls supervisor-mode address translation and protection.

+`satp` is allocated at `0x180`.

 ![Fig 3.19 satp register (Source: Figure 4.14: RV64 Supervisor address translation and protection register satp, for MODE values Bare, Sv39, and Sv48. in Volume II: Privileged Architecture)](../img/1-3-19.png)